bootdotdev/blog/content/misc/code-academy-alternatives.md

 ## Zero to Mastery: Aimed at Real Beginners

 Zero to Mastery is an interesting one.
-Basically, it’s a collection of experts who made video courses on a ton of different subjects, all hosted on Udemy.
-I myself am a Zero to Mastery teacher - my course on the basics of blogging is coming out in just a few weeks.
+It’s a collection of experts who made video courses on a ton of different subjects, all hosted on Udemy.
+I am a Zero to Mastery teacher - my course on the basics of blogging is coming out in just a few weeks.

-The great thing about ZTM, especially as an alternative to Codecademy, is that it really does start from zero as the name implies which is great for beginners.
+The great thing about ZTM, especially as an alternative to Codecademy, is that it does start from zero as the name implies which is great for beginners.
 Is Codecademy good for beginners?
 I would argue it depends a lot on the beginner in question.

 Zero to Mastery, meanwhile, assumes absolutely no prior knowledge.
 You get hand-fed little nuggets of info from charismatic, charming teachers who know their stuff.